rubiefawn/remedy/docs/content/abilities.md

 <b>Range</b> 60 feet <br />
 <b>Duration</b> Concentration, up to 10 minutes <br /><hr />

 Choose a creature you can see within range.
-The target must succeed on an Acrobatics check or become Paralyzed for the duration.
+The target must succeed on an Athletics check or become Paralyzed for the duration.
 At the end of each of its turns, it can repeat this check, ending the spell's effect on it on a success.

 :::note Additional Mana
 You may target one additional creature within range for each extra mana spent on casting this spell.
 The creatures must be within 30 feet of each other when you target them.